Last updated on April 29th, 2019 at 06:04 pm

 - Sprinkle a little white wine, let it evaporate.
 Pour the clear broth and add the saffron threads.

-- Bake for about 18 minutes.
+- Cook for about 18 minutes stirring frequently.
 After the cooking, stir in Parmesan and butter acid obtained previously.

 - Arrange the risotto in the dishes and place one on each edible gold leaf.